sigpwny/websites/content/meetings/fa2023/2023-09-17/index.md

   - pwntools
   - utm
 ---
-## S﻿ummary
+## Summary

-W﻿e will be setting up additional tools to use for reverse engineering x86 assembly code!
+We will be setting up additional tools to use for reverse engineering x86 assembly code!
 Specifically, we will be installing Ghidra, Python + pwntools, and UTM (for Apple silicon users).